 If you don't have access to a printer, fill out the activity sheets on the computer (English) [619 kb PDF] (Spanish) [641 kb PDF] and email them to us.
 Make sure to include photos of the drawing activities in your email to us!

 We have a very limited number of virtual junior ranger badges to mail out and they will take 6-8 weeks to arrive in your mailbox.
+We are unable to mail these outside the United States.
 Feel free to color your own while you wait!

 Stay Engaged Through Social Media